Strategic Plan Progress Evaluation

 Partnerships are essential to cultivating successful economic development.
 REDI will engage with partners on an ongoing basis to achieve the goals contained herein and fulfill its mission.

 The resulting strategic plan is a catalyst for REDI and its partners to chart a course toward an inclusive economy that boasts more opportunities for all and positions Boone County as an in-demand place for talent and business to thrive.
 It details specific initiatives the REDI will lead on behalf of the region to respond to the above themes, as well as other important initiatives that REDI will support partner organizations taking on, some of which are underway just months after the plan was approved.
 The planning process also highlighted the need for greater optimization of staff resources and one additional VP-level position at REDI to fully pursue these themes and implement the strategies in a meaningful and effective way.
-This position has been approved by the City of Columbia, and will be filled as soon as possible.

 Columbia & Boon Counties, MO